 H. EVERETT WEAVER, SR., 79, passed away on July 18, 2003,

-in Fort Worth.
-Burial was in Greenwood Memorial Park.
+in Fort Worth, TX, with burial in Greenwood Memorial Park.

 Harold Everett Weaver was born Feb.
 14, 1924, in Avery.
 He